yybmion/pssst/README.md

 > *"Code has no borders.
 Share your story."*

-A CLI tool for sharing and discovering developer thoughts from around the world.
-Connect with fellow developers globally through their daily (coding) experiences, frustrations, and insights.
+🍿 A CLI snack for developers - get bite-sized thoughts from devs worldwide while coding

 ---

-## 🚀 Quick Start
+## Quick Start

 ### Installation